Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 ### Delete files prior to sync (Mirror mode only)

-When checked, the directories and files that are present on the target folder but that do not exist on the master, will be first deleted.
-After that, files and folders that are different will be copied to the target.
+When checked, the directories and files that are present on the destination folder but that do not exist on the source, will be first deleted.
+After that, files and folders that are different will be copied to the destination.
-If the master folder is SMB, the processing time will be longer because the directory structure and their contents is scanned through the network.
+If the source folder is SMB, the processing time will be longer because the directory structure and their contents is scanned through the network.
 It is strongly recommended to enable the option " Use SMB2 negotiation" because SMB1 will be very slow.

 ### Remove directories and files excluded by the filters